mikependon/RepoDB/RepoDb.Documents/documentation.md

  - **Delete** - used to delete a record in the database.
 It uses the `DELETE` command of SQL.
  - **Merge** - used to merge a record in the database.
 It uses the `MERGE` command of SQL.
  - **BulkInsert** - used to bulk-insert the records in the database.
+ - **BatchQuery** - [soon to be supported] used to query a record from the database by batch.
+It uses the `SELECT` in combination of `ROW_NUMBER` and `ORDER` command of SQL.
  - **ExecuteReader** - used to read certain records from the database in fast-forward access.
  - **ExecuteNonQuery** - used to execute a non-queryable query statement in the database.
  - **ExecuteScalar** - used to execute a command that returns a single-object value from the database.

-On the other hand, the library has extension methods on the `IDbConnection` object level that you  can used to execute.
-Below are the 3 common methods wide used.
+On the other hand, the library has extension methods on the `IDbConnection` object level that can be used to execute.
+Below are the 3 common connection extension methods widely used.

  - **ExecuteReader** - used to read certain records from the database in fast-forward access.
  - **ExecuteNonQuery** - used to execute a non-executable query in the database.
  - **ExecuteScalar** - used to execute a command that returns a single-object value from the database.

-All operations mentioned above has its corresponding asynchronous operation.
+All operations mentioned above has its own corresponding asynchronous operation.
 Usually, the asynchronous operation is only appended by `Async` keyword.
 Below are the list of asynchronous operations.

   - **QueryAsync**
   - **InsertAsync**